-Both models in this study include a prognostic bulk microphysics scheme with separate vari-175 ables for liquid water and ice, but they use different parameterizations.
-We summarize the main 176 characteristics of each scheme here, and refer the reader to the cited literature for additional detail.
-177 The cloud microphysics in AM2.1 are single-moment (predicting liquid water and ice mixing ratios only) and are mainly based on Rotstayn (1997) and Rotstayn et al. (2000).
-The CESM-CAM5 179 microphysics scheme, described in Morrison and Gettelman (2008) and Gettelman et al. (2010), 180 predicts two moments of the particle size distribution (mixing ratios and number concentrations) for liquid water and ice separately.
-CESM-CAM5's microphysics are more complex than those of 182 AM2.1, including a much larger number of processes, particularly in the ice microphysics.
-Note 183 that because both cloud microphysics schemes have separate prognostic equations for liquid water and ice, the fraction of total cloud water that is in the ice phase is not a simple, explicit function of 185 temperature.
-Rather, the relative amounts of liquid and ice result from the net effect of competing 186 source and sink terms for each phase, whose rates depend on local thermodynamic conditions, 187 aerosol concentrations, and other variables.
-188 to calculate cloud condensate mixing ratios and convective precipitation rates.
-In both models used in this study, the partitioning of convective condensate into liquid and ice phases is based 192 on a simple temperature threshold.
-In AM2.1, detrained convective condensate is assumed to be 193 entirely liquid at temperatures higher than $-40^{\circ}$ C. By contrast, in CESM-CAM5 the fraction of frozen condensate is a linear function of temperature, varying between 0 at $-5^{\circ}$ C and 1 at $-35^{\circ}$ C. An important additional difference in the microphysics schemes between AM2.1 and CESM-196 CAM5 is in the treatment of snow.
+Both models in this study include a prognostic bulk microphysics scheme with separate variables for liquid water and ice, but they use different parameterizations.
+We summarize the main characteristics of each scheme here, and refer the reader to the cited literature for additional detail.
+The cloud microphysics in AM2.1 are single-moment (predicting liquid water and ice mixing ratios only) and are mainly based on Rotstayn (1997) and Rotstayn et al. (2000).
+The CESM-CAM5 microphysics scheme, described in Morrison and Gettelman (2008) and Gettelman et al. (2010), predicts two moments of the particle size distribution (mixing ratios and number concentrations) for liquid water and ice separately.
+CESM-CAM5's microphysics are more complex than those of AM2.1, including a much larger number of processes, particularly in the ice microphysics.
+Note that because both cloud microphysics schemes have separate prognostic equations for liquid water and ice, the fraction of total cloud water that is in the ice phase is not a simple explicit function of temperature.
+Rather, the relative amounts of liquid and ice result from the net effect of competing source and sink terms for each phase, whose rates depend on local thermodynamic conditions, aerosol concentrations, and other variables.

+It is worth emphasizing that the cloud microphysical parameterizations apply only to the stratiform (large scale) cloud schemes.
+The convection schemes use highly simplified microphysics to calculate cloud condensate mixing ratios and convective precipitation rates.
+In both models used in this study, the partitioning of convective condensate into liquid and ice phases is based on a simple temperature threshold.
+In AM2.1, detrained convective condensate is assumed to be entirely liquid at temperatures higher than -40° C. By contrast, in CESM-CAM5 the fraction of frozen condensate is a linear function of temperature, varying between 0 at -5° C and 1 at -35° C.

+An important additional difference in the microphysics schemes between AM2.1 and CESM-CAM5 is in the treatment of snow.
 In AM2.1, cloud ice and snow are treated as a single species, whereas in CESM-CAM5 they are distinct.
-Snow in CESM-CAM5 is radiatively active, however (Neale et al. 2012), and is much more prevalent than cloud ice in midlatitudes, its vertically-199 integrated mass being roughly three times that of cloud ice at 50° (not shown).
-Due to this difference in the treatment of snow, cloud ice mixing ratios appear to be considerably smaller in 201 CESM-CAM5 compared to AM2.1.
-This difference should be kept in mind in the interpretation 202 of our results, but does not affect the conclusions drawn in the paper.
-203
+Snow in CESM-CAM5 is radiatively active, however (Neale et al. 2012), and is much more prevalent than cloud ice in midlatitudes, its vertically integrated mass being roughly 3 times that of cloud ice at 50° (not shown).
+Because of this difference in the treatment of snow, cloud ice mixing ratios appear to be considerably smaller in CESM-CAM5 compared to AM2.1.
+This difference should be kept in mind in the